kelvinninja1/codenvy.github.io/pages/configuration/docker-config.md

 Read more about registries in the [Docker documentation](https://docs.docker.com/registry/).

-## Custom Dockerfiles and Composefiles for Workspaces
-Within Che, your workspaces are powered by a set of runtime environments.
-The default runtime is Docker.
-Typically, admins have pre-built images in a Docker registry which are pulled when the workspace is created.
-You can optionally provide custom Dockerfiles (or let your users provide their own Dockerfiles), which will dynamically create a workspace image when a user creates a new workspace.

-To use your custom Dockerfiles, you can:

-1. Create a [custom stack]({{ base }}{{site.links["devops-runtime-stacks"]}}#custom-stack), which includes a [recipe]({{ base }}{{site.links["devops-runtime-recipes"]}}) with your Dockerfile.
-2. Or, users can create a custom recipe when creating a workspace that references your registry.

 ## Privileged Mode

-Docker's privileged mode allows a container to have root-level access to the host from within the container.
+Docker privileged mode allows a container to have root-level access to the host from within the container.
 This enables containers to do more than they normally would, but opens up security risks.
 You can enable your workspaces to have privileged mode, giving your users root-level access to the host where Che is running (in addition to root access of their workspace).
 Privileged mode is necessary if you want to enable certain features such as Docker in Docker.

 By default, Che workspaces powered by a Docker container are not configured with Docker privileged mode.
 There are many security risks to activating this feature - please review the various issues with blogs posted online.